cartheur/aiventure-eami/README.md

 ## Running the code

-Multiplatform application versions of the sublime TRS80 emulator is in this [folder](/emulator/).
+Multiplatform application versions of the sublime TRS80 emulator are in this [folder](/emulator/).
 Extract the app for the platform and copy to the root directory of the various creature evolutions.
 The `.gitignore` file will keep this from being checked-in.
 Run a script in the following manner.

 `.\trs80gp experiments\alpha-1\ch-3\32-alpha1-basic.bas`